FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: Case Studies

 \subsection{Case Study 3: Finance Attributes Do Not Guarantee Numerical Fidelity}

-This case isolates a harder failure mode: the required numeric target is not directly exposed by the available tool outputs in a straightforward way, and the planner must choose between abstaining and using a proxy.
-We compare how baseline and injected settings handle this under identical constraints.
+This case isolates a harder failure mode: the required numeric target is not directly exposed by the available tools, so the planner must choose between abstaining and using a proxy.

-\paragraph{Takeaway.} Finance attributes can redirect the planner to a more plausible tool path, but they are not a substitute for numeric-grounding checks.
-When only proxy signals are available, a trace may look coherent and still produce quantitatively wrong conclusions.
-This failure mode is illustrated in Figure~\ref{fig:case_study_financebench_cogs}.